 Technologies used in aluminum 3D printing

-Another emerging technology is binder jetting, where a binder is applied to the aluminum powder to solidify each layer before the final sintering.
-These technologies enable the production of parts with high mechanical properties, suitable for demanding applications in sectors such as aerospace and automotive.
+Another emerging technology is binder jetting, in which a binder is applied to the aluminum powder to solidify each layer before the final sintering process.

 Materials used in aluminum 3D printing